More information

 Portrait Federico Calegari

-It’s just a matter of Time: How to give the brain more neurons and protect Earth from Mars Attacks
+It’s a matter of Time: How to give the brain more neurons and protect Earth from Mars Attacks

-In the developing brain, a lengthening of the G1 phase of the cell cycle of NSC is necessary and sufficient to induce their switch from proliferation to differentiation (Salomoni & Calegari, 2010; Fig. 1A).
-Thus, all we need to do to expand NSC is to force them to cycle Fast & Furious.
-Christian did that by overexpressing Cdk4/cyclinD1 (4D) and, luckily for his PhD and my tenure evaluation, this worked quite well resulting in mice born with more neurons (Lange et al., 2009).
+We found that shortening the cell cycle of NSC promotes their expansion and, as a result, the generation of more neurons (Salomoni & Calegari, 2010; Fig. 1A).
+Thus, all we needed to do to give the brain more neurons was to force NSC to cycle Fast & Furious.
+Christian did that by overexpressing Cdk4/cyclinD1 (4D) and, luckily for his PhD and my tenure evaluation, this worked quite well (Lange et al., 2009).

-Federico Calegari Research: Figure
+Federico Calegari Research: Figure 1

 Future Projects and Goals